Fractured Magic: Chapter Sixteen

 “Must nicknames make sense?”

 Dinara sighed, looking around while Ivey passed the shopping list to the attendant.
-Outside the gritty windows, people passed by, oblivious to the chaos on Unity Island, to Orean’s struggle, to the storm in Dinara’s mind.
-Their thoughts weren’t occupied by smugglers, spies, and dark secrets.
+Strangers passed by the gritty windows, oblivious to the chaos on Unity Island, to Orean’s struggle, to the storm in Dinara’s mind.
+Their thoughts weren’t occupied by smugglers, spies, and secrets.
 They lived normal lives, and they seemed happy for it.

-“I will say this,” Ivey began, watching the attendant flit across the store, gathering supplies.
-“I consider Roman a dear friend, and I imagine I’ve known him for longer than anyone else alive today.
-Even so, I know only a fraction of his story.
-Only what he had to tell me.
+“I will say this,” Ivey began, watching the attendant flit across the store while gathering their things.
+“I consider Roman a dear friend, and I imagine I’ve known him for longer than anyone else alive.
+Even so, I know only a fraction of his story—only what he had to tell me.
 I doubt anyone in the world knows all of it.”

 “Oh,” Dinara said.

 “But he obviously cares for you.
-He’s changed a lot since I saw him last.
+He’s changed tremendously since I saw him last.
 He was…in a bad way, then.
-It would’ve taken someone really special to draw him out again.”
+It would’ve taken someone special to draw him out.”

 Dinara stared at Ivey.
 “It wasn’t me,” she said.
 “He was like this when I met him.”